deomorxsy/eulab-poc/README.md

 ip link set enp4s0 master vmbr0
 ```

-At last, the host OS side, the option ```-net bridge``` automatically uses the helper argument i.e. ```helper=/usr/lib/qemu/qemu-bridge-helper```, but it will raise an error if the user don't have access for its execution.
+At last, on the host OS side, the option ```-net bridge``` automatically uses the helper argument i.e. ```helper=/usr/lib/qemu/qemu-bridge-helper```, but it will raise an error if the user don't have access for its execution.

 Permit user to use the bridge helper so you can run rootless QEMU
 ```